mramshaw/Alexa-Stuff/README.md

 require an AWS account!
 [But it is limited to the [free tier](http://aws.amazon.com/free/) options and limitations.]

 One caveat: only __Node.js version 8__ is supported at present.

+In my opinion Amazon has greatly simplified the initial coding experience, making Alexa Skills a great deal more accessible to beginners.
+What is not clear to me is how easy it might be to migrate test code into a production environment.

+For my purposes I will be sticking with my established methods - and will not be writing Alexa-hosted Skills.

+#### Node.js 8

+Although there are many language options in terms of writing Lambda functions, in my opinion __Node.js__ is possibly the best choice at present - both for example code and support from the Lambda functions dashboard.

-However, this is not really that much of an issue - I received an email from them on March 24th warning me that __Node.js version 6__ would be declared End-of-Life (EOL) on April 2019.
+One problem with coding in the Cloud is the necessity to upgrade software according to a Cloud Provider's timetable.
+For instance, I received an email from Amazon on March 24th warning me that __Node.js version 6__ would be declared End-of-Life (EOL) on April 2019.

 As Node.js has the largest attack surface and greatest number of exploits of any modern language, this is actually good news.
 The roll-out is not too bad either: